Q. What time are the Services?

 There are small groups which meet regularly around the area and details can be found under Growing Faith.

 Q. Am I able to take Communion (bread and wine) if not confirmed in the Anglican Church?

 If you are coming to St Edward’s and would normally have received communion in another church, you are welcome to do so here.
 If you would like to find out more about confirmation in the Church of England, please visit our Life Events tab.
 However, the practice of Communion is currently suspended.

 Q. At what age are children allowed to share in Communion?

 In the Church of England, children who have been baptised can be admitted to communion before confirmation.
 Here at St Edward’s children are given a short preparation course before they are admitted to communion, in order to help them appreciate more fully how God comes to meet with us in bread and wine.
 If a child is used to receiving communion in another church, then they are welcome to do so here.

 There is no specific dress code and people come in the clothes in which they feel comfortable.

 Q. Am I able to book the community hall for a private event?

-Private bookings are possible, but are currently suspended due to Covid-19.
-However, if you are looking ahead, then please contact the Parish Office on 01904 709111 or fill out the form that can be found on the Contacts page.
+Private bookings are possible.
+For more details, please contact the Parish Office on 01904 709111 or fill out the form that can be found on the Contacts page.

 Q. Does God exist??